English Language & Literature (ENGLISH)

 Advanced study in twentieth- and twenty-first-century British or American literature and culture.
 Subject varies and will be visible when students enroll.

-ENGLISH 487FI Creative Writing Workshop Credits: 3
+ENGLISH 487FI Fiction Workshop Credits: 3

 ENGLISH 487MG Multigenre Workshop Credits: 3